ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :answer_e: System.out.print(row.get(x) + " ");
    :correct: b
    :feedback_a: x refers to a String object, not an index in the array. x can be printed directly, because the second for-loop individually selects Strings in each row of the array.
-   :feedback_b: This method uses two abbreviated for-loops.
+   :feedback_b: This method uses two for-each loops.
 The variable x refers to a single String located in the array, so only x needs to be printed.
 This method will loop through the entire 2-D array, printing out all the names in the matrix.
    :feedback_c: This will compile without error, but the toString is unnecessary. x is already a String and can be printed directly.
    :feedback_d: x refers to a String object, not an index in the array row. x can be printed directly.
-   :feedback_e: x is a String, not an integer.
-The parameters include 2-D arrays, not Lists.
-Array elements can be accessed directly, without an accessor method.
-Because x is a String, not an integer, x can be printed directly.
+   :feedback_e: x is a String, not an index.

    The method ``printNames`` is located below.
 It prints out all the names in a 2-D matrix.
 Which of the following correctly replaces ``/* to be determined */`` to make the method work as intended?